Board of Directors and Officers

 William Schabas, Order of Canada, Chair of the Board, is professor of international law at Middlesex University in London.

-Kaoru Okuizumi is the Deputy Chief of the Criminal Law and Judicial Advisory Service of the United Nations Department of Peacekeeping Operations in New York.
+Kaoru Okuizumi is the Director of the United Nations Team of Experts on Rule of Law / Sexual Violence in Conflict, on assignment from the Justice and Corrections Service of the United Nations Department of Peacekeeping Operations.

 Catherine Cissé van den Muijsenbergh

 Catherine Cissé van den Muijsenbergh studied literature and international law.
 She holds an MA degree in international law from the University of Pantheon Sorbonne (Paris I).